What about the money?

 We will support you through the process, and work to ensure that you receive a financial settlement which is fair in your circumstances.

-Your initial half hour consultation with us is free of charge; contact Jon Gilbert for a chat about your situation and more information about how we can help you.
+Your initial half-hour consultation is only £60 plus VAT.
+Find the answers you have been looking for, today; contact Jon Gilbert for a chat about your situation and more information about how we can help you.